Wind turbine prognostics: Data Analysis

 Once data is collected by on board data acquisition systems, this is typically processed and communicated to ground based or cloud based data storage system.

 Raw parameters and derived health indicators are typically trended over time.
-Due to the nature of drive-train faults, these are typically analysed in the frequency domain in order to diagnose faults.
+Due to the nature of drivetrain faults, these are typically analysed in the frequency domain in order to diagnose faults.

 GHE can be generated from a wind turbine SCADA (Supervisory Control and Data Acquisition) system, by interpreting turbine performance as its capability to generate power under dynamic environmental conditions.
-Wind speed, wind direction, pitch angle and othera parameters are first selected as input.
+Wind speed, wind direction, pitch angle, and other parameters are first selected as input.
 Then two key parameters in characterizing wind power generation, wind speed and actual power output, collected while turbine is known to work under nominal healthy condition are used to establish a baseline model.
 When real-time data arrives, same parameters are used to model current performance.
 GHE is obtained by computing the distance between the new data and its baseline model.

 By trending the GHE over time, performance prediction can be made when unit revenue will drop below a predetermined break-even threshold.
 Maintenance should be triggered and directed to components with low LDE values.
 LDE is computed based on measurements from condition monitoring system (CMS) and SCADA, and is used to locate and diagnose incipient failure at component level.

-Machine learning is also used by collecting and analyzing massive amounts of data such as vibration, temperature, power and others from thousands of wind turbines several times per second to predict and prevent failures.
+Machine learning is also used by collecting and analyzing massive amounts of data, such as vibration, temperature, power and others from thousands of wind turbines several times per second to predict and prevent failures.